Google Fi Coverage Map

 Google Fi uses the T-Mobile network to provide coverage.

-Since Google Fi relies on T-Mobile, its coverage is essentially the same as that of T-Mobile.
+Since Google Fi relies on T-Mobile, its coverage is the same as that of T-Mobile.

 You may have heard or read about Google Fi using other networks for coverage.
-That’s because previously, Google Fi used T-Mobile, Sprint, and US Cellular to provide service.
+That is because previously, Google Fi used to use T-Mobile, Sprint, and US Cellular to provide service.

 The only network Google Fi uses for coverage right now is the T-Mobile network.